tamaragevorgyan/gettyimages-api/documentation/endpoints/account/CreateCustomer.md

 CreateCustomer
 -------------
-The Create Customer call creates a new customer in the Getty Images system.
+The CreateCustomer call creates a new customer in the Getty Images system.
 Note that the new user created by the CreateCustomer operation is created with marketing email opt-out selected.
 Also, this operation supports being called with an anonymous system Token created by [CreateApplicationSession][].